rahulsharma1213/banking-project/README.md

-this project is banking project
+this project is banking project, i am working on this